daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that parses web sever logs echo "Hello, World": script displays 'Hello, Wprld" to standard output
+script that parses web sever logs echo "Hello, World": script displays 'Hello, World" to standard output echo "\"(Ôo)'": script displays confused smiley, the backslash is to say it is not a special character.